susanyang17/doc/dev-ref/Get_Spreadsheet_Running_Quickly_in_JSP.md

-\_\_TOC\_\_
+---
+title: 'Get Spreadsheet Up and Running in JSP'
+---

-# Quick Start Keikai JSP Demo Project
+# Quick Start - Keikai JSP Demo Project
+***TBD*** need to discuss with Hawk to see if we will have it in the first release. or if we make it coming soon.

-Suggest you to run Keikai spreadsheet JSP demo project in your local site without coding, just <https://github.com/zkoss/zssjspdemo> and execute the command below (require to install <https://maven.apache.org/>)
+To get started, I suggest you to run Keikai spreadsheet JSP demo project in your local.
+Just visit the [demo project](https://github.com/zkoss/zssjspdemo) and execute the command below (require to install <https://maven.apache.org/>)

 `mvn jetty:run`